 Early in the semester in which the review occurs:

 - Arrange a schedule of classroom visits with the chair or the chair’s designate.
-If there are no current full professors in the department, the Dean of the Faculty will chair the review.
+If there are no current full professors in the department, the Dean for Faculty Development and Research will chair the review.

 - The Promotions Committee will contact you to schedule an interview between you and one member of the PC.